The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Abstract

-The Constitutionally mandated task of assigning Congressional seats to the various U.S.\ States proportional to their represented populations (``according to their numbers'') has engendered much contention, but rather less consensus.
-Using the same principles of entropic inference that underlie the foundations of information theory and statistical thermodynamics, and also enjoy fruitful application in image processing, spectral analysis, machine learning, econometrics, bioinformatics, and a growing number of other fields, we motivate and explore a method for Congressional apportionment based on minimizing relative entropy (also known as Kullback-Leibler divergence), or, equivalently, maximizing Shannon entropy.
 The ideal apportionment of seats to states is that which minimizes (subject to prescribed constraints on the total number of representatives, as well as on the minimum and maximum number of representatives per state) the relative entropy or discrimination information, arising as the natural measure of divergence between two probability distributions---in this case a uniform distribution of representational weight, or polling probability, across all represented individuals, as in an ideal or direct democracy, and a Congress-mediated distribution of representational weight, where individuals receive political representation indirectly, through their elected representatives.
 Equivalently, the optimal apportionment maximizes (subject to said constraints) the Shannon entropy, which is the natural measure of uncertainty or missing information associated with the indirect distribution.
 Statistically speaking, the optimal apportionment maximizes the uniformity of the sampling distribution induced by the division of seats, consistent with states receiving a whole number of representatives (between allowed lower and upper bounds).
 In terms of communication theory, we might say that the entropic apportionment gives each constituent as equal a voice as possible.
-If we view representational weight as a finite resource to be distributed amongst the represented population, the entropic measure is identical with the Theil index long employed in economics to measure inequality in the distribution of wealth or income, or in ecology to measure the distribution of biomass or reproductive fitness.
-In actual application to U.S.\ Census data, entropic apportionment tends to perform similarly to the well-known Huntington-Hill and Webster-Wilcox methods, but enjoys a more fundamental motivation and more natural mathematical properties that either.
-In fact, both of these traditional methods can be viewed as approximations to the entropic apportionment method.
-Besides Congressional apportionment, the method is also directly applicable to other multi-regional or multi-constituency legislatures, to party-list proportional voting systems used in various parliamentary elections, and similar settings, where the task is to allocate a discrete number of seats or other resources, and the primary goal is one of maximal proportionality or equity.
-In addition, the same entropic figure-of-merit can be used in parallel to compare different choices for the total number of representatives, and then subsequently to assess different Congressional district sizes, after seats are assigned and proposed district boundaries drawn.
+If we view representational weight as a finite resource to be distributed amongst the represented population, the entropic measure is identical with the Theil index long employed in economics to measure inequality in the distribution of wealth or income, or in ecology to measure the distribution of biomass, species abundance, genetic information, or reproductive fitness.\\